 When did it become so difficult to juggle so many things and have a balanced life?
 Somehow it seemed so much easier when the world was less accessible with technology like it is today.
 The longing and pursuit of life balance is like that carrot that keeps getting dangled in front of me.

 I remember the days of waiting at a red traffic light and drumming my fingers on the wheel in time to whatever song was playing.
 Why do I now use these transport standstills as an excuse to check my phone’s emails and messages?

 In order to continue doing what I love the most in the world, I find that having parameters at the start and finish of each day certainly helps.
-Many people call them boundaries.
-I prefer to call them edges; the word seems friendlier, accessible and even a little more flexible somehow.
+I guess that’s just another way of affirming how important boundaries are.

 It started with me being honest about my needs.
 My daily morning meditation is not negotiable.
 These days, neither is my afternoon one.
 My practice sets the scene for the rest of the day by helping to clear out the clutter in my mind from the day before and to set an intention for the day that is positive, upbeat and calm.

 So how do we manage our needs when photos of us are uploaded on Facebook before we’ve even left the party?
 How do we switch off our phones now that we use them to be social?
 How do we stop working when so much of our networking happens after hours?

 I attended a friend’s housewarming a few weekends ago.
 In the spirit of being inclusive, she had invited her close friends as well as her new neighbours to get together over a bbq and a few drinks.
 I watched with curious fascination as one neighbour took an interest in my friend who owned a yoga studio close by and proceeded to quiz her incessantly about her classes.